 The current director of the Centre is Dr John Gilmore (English and Comparative Literary Studies).Link opens in a new window

-Annual Walter Rodney Lecture
+Annual Walter Rodney Lecture, 2022

-This year's annual Walter Rodney lecture was given by Professor Sasha Turner.
+Last year's annual Walter Rodney lecture was given by Professor Sasha Turner.
 Entitled Coming to Grips with Caribbean History: Sources and Production, it was the Centre's first in person event since the Pandemic and attracted a large audience who participated in a lively Q&A session following the presentation.

 Sasha Turner is the author of the multi award winning Contested Bodies: Pregnancy, Childrearing and Slavery in Jamaica and is associate Professor of History at Johns Hopkins University.